Building Community: Insights from David Buckingham, Registry Interim, Vice President for Student Affairs

 Hobbs presents unique opportunities for student engagement, thanks to its rich array of resources.
 Buckingham highlights a local 12-screen movie theater and the CORE Center—a state-of-the-art recreational facility boasting multiple gyms and swimming pools—as key partners in enhancing student life.
 “Most of our students find their activities here on campus,” he notes, reflecting on his time in community colleges where student involvement is crucial.

-New Mexico Junior College (NMJC), where Buckingham serves, stands out as a private two-year, independent institution that has been enriching lives since 1965.
+New Mexico Junior College (NMJC), where Buckingham serves, is an independent institution that has been enriching lives since 1965.
 “This is not your typical community college,” he insists, describing NMJC as a residential college with a robust athletic program that has won 25 national championships across various sports.
 With a current enrollment of 2,233 students, NMJC offers an educational experience akin to that of a four-year institution, while retaining its identity as a junior college.

 A Diverse Community